 Population Studies

 Large-scale population studies have yielded mixed results.
 Some studies have found that cannabis users have a lower prevalence of obesity compared to non-users, while others have found no significant difference.
-For example, a study published in the American Journal of Epidemiology found that cannabis users had lower BMIs and were less likely to be obese compared to non-users, even after adjusting for other factors such as age, sex, and socioeconomic status.
+As an example, a study published in the American Journal of Epidemiology found that cannabis users had lower BMIs and were less likely to be obese compared to non-users, even after adjusting for other factors such as age, sex, and socioeconomic status.

-However, other studies have shown that heavy cannabis users may be more likely to experience weight gain over time, particularly if they frequently consume high-calorie snacks while under the influence.
+Even so, other studies have shown that heavy cannabis users may be more likely to experience weight gain over time, particularly if they frequently consume high-calorie snacks while under the influence.
 These conflicting findings highlight the complexity of the relationship and the need for more research.

 Medical Cannabis and Weight Management

-However, for individuals using medical cannabis for other conditions, weight gain may be an unwanted side effect.
+That said, for individuals using medical cannabis for other conditions, weight gain may be an unwanted side effect.
 In these cases, healthcare providers may recommend strategies for managing appetite and maintaining a healthy weight, such as choosing low-calorie snacks, practicing mindful eating, and engaging in regular physical activity.

 The Influence of Cannabis Strains